zupta/slate/source/includes/_widget.md

+# Tracking Page / Widget

+###To integrate with your website:

 1. Place widget script in your webpage.
-Note: It's better to move widget script from the top to as low in the page as possible.

 2. Place widget HTML code in your webpage.

+Note: It's better to move widget script to as low in the web page as possible.

 Tracking Page / Widget is designed to provide exhaustive tracking to end user.